Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

-In most cases its sufficient to zoom the view to get a closer look at something, however you may notice that at a certain point you cannot zoom any closer.
+In most cases its sufficient to zoom the view to get a closer look at something, however, you may notice that at a certain point you cannot zoom any closer.

 This is because Blender stores a view-point thats used for orbiting and zooming, This works well in many cases but sometimes you want to move the view-point to a different place - This